calebjubal/gdg-babcock-hacktoberfest-2025/README.md

 ---

 ## 🌍 About Hacktoberfest
 Hacktoberfest is a global open-source festival that runs from **October 1–31, 2025**.
 Participants contribute to open-source repositories, learn by doing, and celebrate building with the global dev community.
 [Register here](https://hacktoberfest.com) to make your contributions count!

 ---

 ## 🚀 How to Participate with GDG Babcock
 1. **Register for Hacktoberfest** on the official site.
+2. **Read the [Hacktoberfest Participation Guidelines](https://hacktoberfest.com/participation)** to understand what counts as a valid contribution.
+3. Not all contributions need to be code! **Check out [Non-Code Contributions in Open Source](https://github.com/readme/featured/open-source-non-code-contributions)** for ideas.
-2. **Fill out our [Google Form](#)** so we can track your progress locally.
+4. **Fill out our [Google Form](https://forms.gle/1YBhNGXspEzmFBxQ9)** so we can track your progress locally.
-3. **Pick a repo** from our list below.
+5. **Pick a repo** from our list below.
-4. **Contribute** by working on open issues or submitting new features.
+6. **Contribute** by working on open issues or submitting new features.
-5. **Track your progress** on our leaderboard (to be updated weekly).
+7. **Track your progress** on our leaderboard (to be updated weekly).

 ---